cosmoss-jigu/pactight/README.md

 ## Setup notes
-PACTight uses a fork of Apple's LLVM, and thus this will only work on an Apple macOS machine with an ARM processor.
+PACTight uses a fork of Apple's LLVM (swift-5.3.1-RELEASE), and thus this will only work on an Apple macOS machine with an ARM processor.
 This has been tested on an Apple Mac Mini M1.

 ## How to compile PACTight
 ```bash